How Far Back Does a Background Check Go for Housing? How To Check

 It’s also important to be able to answer questions like, how far back do apartment background checks go to avoid considering the criminal history that is outside the state’s limit.

 With so much to consider, it makes sense why most landlords hire a private service to do it for them.
-But how much is a background check cost for renters?
+But how much does a background check cost for renters?
 Most background checks will cost around $35-100, the cost of which can be covered by the renter.

 No Background Check Apartments